 Finding a lump on your pet can be scary.
 All lumps should be checked by a veterinarian, especially if your pet acts lethargic, seems to be in pain, has a drastic change in habits, or keeps licking or rubbing the lump.
 Your vet will assess the location, size, firmness, duration, and may use a needle to aspirate the lump and examine the cells under a microscope.
 Take a look at these frequently asked questions and some photos to see if you have cause for concern.

 01 of 04

 Some types of pedunculated polyps or tumors can grow inside the body.
 They run the risk of becoming strangulated (or twisted) and cut off from the blood supply of the body.
 This can cause cellular death, internal infections, and other problems within your pet's body.
 Your vet can diagnose a pedunculated polyp or tumor, to determine if any treatment is needed.

 02 of 04

 Histiocytomas tend to be less than 2.5 cm in diameter.
-They rarely cause pain and often spontaneously disappear without treatment in 1-2 months.
+They rarely cause pain and often spontaneously disappear without treatment in one to two months.
 Based on the location of the histiocytoma, a dog may not even be aware of the tumor.
 It is important to prevent your dog from rubbing, licking, scratching, or biting the tumor.
 This will help prevent inflammation, infection, and bleeding.
 If you notice one on your dog, take note (and photos) of its location, size, and color for your vet.
 Work with your vet to set a course of action, if necessary.

 03 of 04